c-t-n/norminette/README.md

 >
 > This repository is the Open Source version of this linter, managed by and for the 42 Community.

-**WARNING** : This project is still in development.
-We have no stable release right now.
-Stay tuned for upcoming release !
+**WARNING** : This project is still in its infancy.
+Stay tuned for more updates!

-**42 People, We hiring Golang developers and a vicious tester for this project, contact me at flourme@student.42.fr**
+**42 Students: We're looking for Golang developers and a (vicious!)
+QC lead for this project, contact me at flourme@student.42.fr**

 # Usage